idaholab/MontePy/doc/source/developing.rst

 Mutation
 """"""""
-Montepy supports copying the exact input unless an object changes at all, which is inconvenient.
+MontePy supports copying the exact input unless an object changes at all, which is inconvenient.
 This is handled by ``self._mutated``.
 Whenever an object parameter is set the setter must set ``self._mutated=True``.